|Light Rail Transit Association

 These were designed for city centre stops where space is limited.
-They were provided at High Street, Market Street, Mosley Street and St. Peter’s Square.
 High Street and Market Street profiled platforms were replaced by the present Market Street stop in 1998.
-St. Peter’s Square has been made level access throughout during the 2009 track upgrades blockade.
+St. Peter’s Square platforms were made level access throughout during the 2009 track upgrades blockade.
 Mosley Street closed in 2013.

-For a single tram the centre doors, those on each side of the articulation, have level access.
-There is a slight step down from the other doors.
-A retractable step on the second of two coupled units (phase 1) automatically operates with all doors, enabling passengers to step down to the lower part of the profiled platform.
-Ramps with a nominal 1:20 gradient connect high, low and street levels.
-The street tracks alongside platforms were constructed 150mm lower than existing street level, thus the low level platforms are about 300mm above existing pavement level.
+For a single tram the centre doors, those on each side of the articulation, had level access.
+There was a slight step down from the other doors.
+A retractable step on the second of two coupled units (T68/phase 1) operated automatically with all doors, this enabled passengers to step down to the lower part of the profiled platform.
+Ramps with a nominal 1:20 gradient connected high, low and street levels.
+The street tracks alongside platforms were constructed 150mm lower than existing street level, thus the low level platforms were about 300mm above existing pavement level.

 GMPTE appointed the international company Scheidt & Bachmann to design, build and install more than 200 new state–of–the–art touch–screen ticket vending machines on the Metrolink network as part of a GBP 5.4 million project.

-Metrolink’s old TVMs have been replaced by 115 new touch–screen machines, with up to five machines at each stop.
-New TVMs have been installed at MediaCityUK.
-Further new TVMs will be installed on the lines to Oldham and Rochdale, Droylsden in Tameside and Chorlton in South Manchester.
+Metrolink’s old TVMs have been replaced by 115 new touch–screen machines, with more machines at busier stops.
+Further TVMs are installed at stops on the new lines shortly before they open.
 They offer a choice of English, French, German, Spanish or Polish languages.

 One day travel tickets available include single and return tickets for both peak and off-peak travel; also various Saver Tickets covering travel in the Greater Manchester area.
 Season tickets can be renewed, using a current Travel Club ID card; the card number must be entered correctly for the ticket to be valid.
 Tickets are “railway type” credit card size.
 Payment can be made using 5, 10, 20 and 50 pence coins or GBP 5, 10 and 20 notes or debit/credit cards.